pixelated/pixelated-user-agent/README.md

 ![High level architecture User Agent](https://raw.githubusercontent.com/pixelated/website/master/assets/images/pixelated-user-agent.png)

-## Getting started

-You are most welcome to contribute to the pixelated user agent code base.
-Please have a look at the [contributions how to](https://github.com/pixelated/pixelated-user-agent/blob/master/CONTRIBUTING.md).

-If you want to contribute as a designer or XD, see the [issues labeled 'Needs Prototype'](https://github.com/pixelated/pixelated-user-agent/labels/Needs%20Prototype).

 ## Installing Pixelated as a Service

 To run your own instance of Pixelated, follow these instructions: https://github.com/pixelated/puppet-pixelated#manual-installation